copsTvFan/cops-episode-guide/guide.md

   was to be a police officer.
 At one time he was involved in construction for 8-10 years with his own company.
 The opportunity came up so he jumped at the chance and took the tests because he'd never get another chance and here he is.
-Bike found in neighbor's driveway
-- Mexicans crash a van over a fence and flee
+Bike found in neighbor's driveway.
+(10:27 PM Traffic Accident Call) Mexicans crash a van over a fence and flee.
+Featuring Officer David Seamans.
 - cops buy food
 - man steals bag full of food
 - missing child found at pool